nallen05/old-norse/bifrost/README.md

 You can change the special prefix character allowing you to enter rune literals:

-`*BIFROST-READ-DEBUG-LITERAL-CHAR*`
+`*RUNE-READ-DEBUG-LITERAL-CHAR*`
  - defaults to `#\~`
- - when in debug mode, this character instructs BIFROST-READ to read a literal value using `COMMON-LISP:READ`.
-This allows you to send rune literals to `BIFROST-READ` when debugging/troubleshooting in the REPL
+ - when in debug mode, this character instructs RUNE-READ to read a literal value using `COMMON-LISP:READ`.
+This allows you to send rune literals to `RUNE-READ` when debugging/troubleshooting in the REPL

 You can also put the app into "write-debug" mode: